drivechain-project/drivechain.info/faq/index.md

 ## 1. Security ## {#security}

-### Miners can just withdraw the coins wherever they like?
-Won't they just steal all the L2 coins? ###
+### Miners set the withdrawal destination?
+Won't they just steal all the L2 coins for themselves? ###

 Yes, Miners set the destination for withdrawals.